tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	  * `{$CommonItemTooltip.RightClickToOpen}` can still be used for "Right Click to open".
 	* `{InputTrigger_InteractWithTile}` Used by things that have right click functionality with tiles or the world.
 Example: Placing items into a tile or right click alternate fire weapons.
 	* `{InputTrigger_InteractWithTileUI}` Used by the crafting window to tell you can right click it to switch between the classic and modern styles.
+  * These changes are to better support gamepad hint text and interactions.
+Also consider testing all items in your mod with right click interactions with a gamepad.
+You may need to add `ItemID.Sets.OpenableBag` or `ItemID.Sets.HasRightFire` if the gamepad instructions are missing or incorrect.

 ## tModLoader changes